MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Note:**

-The following updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 and above.
+The following updates are applicable for organizations having TeamsOnly users and/or without any SfBO/On-Premise users using Microsoft Teams PowerShell version 3.0.0 and above.

 *Supported filters*: